refinedblessing/FSND/projects/capstone/README.md

 ## API Documentation

-- Base URL: Currently hosted at *heroku link*, when run locally it is hosted at the default `http://127.0.0.1:5000`
+- Base URL: Currently hosted at `https://blessings-casting-agency.herokuapp.com`, when run locally it is hosted at the default `http://127.0.0.1:5000`
 - Authentication: Auth0 username-password/google authentication is being used.
 All routes excluding the `api/token` route need a token

 ### Roles